The Love Train - Get on Board!, Part 1

 There’s all kind of important things in life but your core responsibility is to be an ambassador, a representative of the living God wherever you are and that your ministry is reconciliation.

-And you can be moms and sisters and dads and nephews and nieces and schoolteachers and bricklayers and plumbers and we can just be all kind of things because he needs all kind of people that, at the end of the day, what we realize first and foremost, we’re on the love train.
+And you can be moms and sisters and dads and nephews and nieces and schoolteachers and bricklayers and plumbers and we can just be all kind of things because He needs all kind of people but, at the end of the day, what we realize first and foremost, we’re on the love train.

-And we’re imploring people to be reconciled to God.
-Because he became sin, the sin offering, for them and for us that they and we, if we by faith, would receive it would become the righteousness of God.
+And we’re imploring, we’re imploring people to be reconciled to God.
+Because He became sin, the sin offering, for them and for us that they and we, if we by faith, would receive it, would become the righteousness of God.